-Students are required to complete 18 credits of elective courses (not including three hours from a diversity course).
+Students are required to complete 18 credits of elective courses (not including 3 credit hours from a diversity course).
 Students may receive elective credits for graduate courses offered by the SCCJ or other related disciplines (e.g., sociology, political science, public administration, psychology).
 A comprehensive list of elective classes is available on the course catalog page for the SCCJ Doctoral Program.
 Popular electives include:

-CRCJ 8040 Seminar on Police and Society CRCJ 8050 Seminar on Corrections CRCJ 8060 Seminar on the Criminal Court System CRCJ 8110 Victimology CRCJ 8130 Seminar in Women and Criminal Justice CRCJ 8190 Independent Study CRCJ 8230 Terrorism CRCJ 8850 Risk/Needs Assessment CRCJ 9030 Seminar on Race, Ethnicity, & Crime CRCJ 9090 Special Problems in Research Methods CRCJ 9130 Advanced Research on Policing CRCJ 9170 Seminar on Institutional Corrections CRCJ 9180 Seminar on the Criminal Court System CRCJ 9250 Seminar on Victimization Across the Life-course CRCJ 9980 Directed Readings in Criminal Justice
+CRCJ 8040 Seminar on Police and Society

+CRCJ 8050 Seminar on Corrections

+CRCJ 8060 Seminar on the Criminal Court System

+CRCJ 8110 Victimology

+CRCJ 8190 Independent Study

+CRCJ 8230 Terrorism

+CRCJ 8400 Intimate Partner Violence

+CRCJ 8430 Human Trafficking

+CRCJ 8850 Risk/Needs Assessment

+CRCJ 9030 Seminar on Race, Ethnicity, & Crime

+CRCJ 9090 Special Problems in Research Methods

+CRCJ 9130 Advanced Research on Policing

+CRCJ 9170 Seminar on Institutional Corrections

+CRCJ 9180 Seminar on the Criminal Court System

+CRCJ 9250 Seminar on Victimization Across the Life-course

+CRCJ 9980 Directed Readings in Criminal Justice

-^{} Doctoral Program students may take up to three hours of CRCJ 9980 Directed Readings per semester while preparing for comprehensive examinations (Spring of 2nd year, and Fall of 3rd year).
+\ Doctoral Program students may take up to 3 credit hours of CRCJ 9980 Directed Readings per semester while preparing for comprehensive examinations (Spring of 2nd year, and Fall of 3rd year).
 Three hours of CRCJ 9980 Directed Readings may count toward the 18 hours of required electives.
-Directed Readings credits should emphasize the examination of a substantive area in which the SCCJ does not offer a regularly scheduled graduate course (e.g., environmental crime) or to enhance knowledge of a specialized topic within a substantive area (e.g., social learning theory, sentencing reform).
+Directed Readings credits should be used (i) to emphasize the examination of a substantive area in which the SCCJ does not offer a regularly scheduled graduate course (e.g., environmental crime) or (ii) to enhance knowledge of a specialized topic within a substantive area (e.g., social learning theory, sentencing reform).